The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 result.replaceChildren();

-webAuthn.register({ name: userName, displayName: firstName + " " + lastName })
+webAuthn.register({ username: username, displayName: firstName + " " + lastName })

 .then(body => {

-result.append("User: "+userName);
+result.append("User: "+username);

 })